pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

     Count size: 3938; slots used: 1108; avg= 3.55

 This is much better, so we've got the explanation of poor performance of `Long` compared to `Point`.
 However, in absolute terms the result is still bad.
-Surely, we must be able to spread 3938 entries in more than 1108 slots in a 8192-sized hash table
+Surely, we must be able to spread 3,938 entries across more than 1,108 slots in a 8,192-sized hash table

 It looks like multiplying by 3 and 5 does not shuffle the bits well enough.
 How about some other prime numbers?
 Let's try 11 and 17.